 How to make this homemade strawberry sauce

-Add strawberries, lemon juice, and a pinch of salt to blender.
-Blend until desired smoothness.
-Taste and add more lemon/salt if needed.
-You can also add sugar if you'd like to bring out the sweetness of the strawberries in this no cook strawberry sauce.
+2. Add strawberries, fresh lemon juice, and a pinch of salt to blender.
+Blend until desired consistency.
+Adjust flavors, add sugar if desired.

-Once it's smooth, pour your no cook strawberry sauce into glass jar to store for a week.
-Serve over ice cream, yogurt, on a graham cracker, etc.
+3. Once smooth, pour your no cook strawberry sauce into glass jar to store for a week.
+Serve over ice cream, yogurt, or on graham crackers.

-- This no cook strawberry sauce is the perfect way to use up strawberries that are starting to go bad.
+- This no cook strawberry sauce is the perfect way to use up strawberries that are starting to get soft.
 You know the ones you don't really want to eat plain.
-They're really ripe, sweet, and perfect for this sauce
+They're really ripe, sweet, and perfect for this sauce.

 - Don't use early season strawberries that lack flavor, your sauce just won't be that delicious.
 I highly recommend using up your last farmers market strawberries or others that are packed with flavor.